akuklev/HOCC/README.md

 Correspondence `A → B → *` with given left and right inverses `lt : B -> A, rt ; A -> B`.

-and (2) are capable of expressing polymorphic constructions and theorems, i.e. constructions and theorems applying to all mathematical objects of certain kind (say, Groups or Categories) w/o size limitations.

 § Index types
 -------------